-Persistence was the key to success according to Boppy creator and founder, Susan Matthews Brown.
+Persistence was the key to success according to Boppy creator and founder, Susan Henderson.
 “The first five years were challenging because I couldn’t pay myself and only had a part-time employee to help,” Susan recalls.
 “Word-of-mouth was how we grew demand for this product which was the one and only invention for my new company, Camp Kazoo.
 The Boppy just took off!”

 Getting to a point where she could pay herself required Susan to seek financing to grow her Boppy inventory.
 After quitting her job, exhausting all savings, and not qualifying for a bank loan for her start-up, Susan contacted the US Small Business Administration office in Denver about a new microloan program administered by Colorado Enterprise Fund (CEF).
 The loan Susan got from CEF allowed her to buy the materials she needed to make more products for an international trade event where she won “Best of Show” and secured her first big order.
 Susan also received ongoing training and guidance from CEF on her business projections and annual financials.